AsemDevs/portfolio/README.md

 ![Bootstrap](https://img.shields.io/badge/Bootstrap-563D7C?style=flat-square&logo=bootstrap&logoColor=white)
 ![MySQL](https://img.shields.io/badge/MySQL-005C84?style=flat-square&logo=mysql&logoColor=white)

 👋 Hello!
-I'm **Asem Abdou**, a seasoned Full Stack Developer with a rich arsenal of skills, ranging from JavaScript to Docker, and an affinity for frameworks like WordPress and Laravel.
+I'm **Asem Abdo**, a seasoned Full Stack Developer with a rich arsenal of skills, ranging from JavaScript to Docker, and an affinity for frameworks like WordPress and Laravel.
 My passion lies in creating intuitive and performant digital solutions.

 🚀 I’ve worked on projects like the Landing Page for More Trading, Hilwa Dairy, and RocApply Website.
 You can check some of these out right here on GitHub or live in action!